aburnley88/ISTA220/homework/chomeworkchp08.md

 11. Describe boxing and unboxing in your own words.

-Boxing is turning a referene type to a value type and a value type to a reference type.
+Boxing is turning a value type and turn it into a reference type.
+You place the value type on the heap when boxing.
+Unboxing is when you take the value type off of the
+heap and change it back into a reference type.

 12. What does cast do?